 We have focused on introducing our advanced asset protection solutions to our customers using proprietary, technology-enabled software and testing instruments, including those developed by our Products and Systems segment.
-We have made a number of acquisitions in an effort to grow our base of experienced, certified personnel, expand our product and technical capabilities, increase our geographical reach and leverage our fixed costs.
+We have made a number of acquisitions in an effort to grow our base of experienced, certified personnel, expand our service lines and technical capabilities, increase our geographical reach and leverage our fixed costs.
 We have increased our capabilities and the size of our customer base through the development of applied technologies and managed support services, organic growth and the integration of acquired companies.
-These acquisitions have provided us with additional products, technologies, resources and customers that we believe will enhance our advantages over our competition.
+These acquisitions have provided us with additional service lines, technologies, resources and customers that we believe will enhance our advantages over our competition.

 Demand for outsourced asset protection solutions has generally increased over the last ten years, creating demand from which our entire industry has benefited.
 We believe continued growth can be realized in all of our target markets.
-However, current market conditions are soft, driven by lower oil prices which have caused many of the Company's customers to curtail spending for our services and products.
+For most of 2017, current market conditions have been soft, driven by lower oil prices which have caused many of the Company's customers to curtail spending for our services and products.
+However, during the fall of 2017, market conditions turned modestly positive and we believe this will continue for the remainder of 2017 and through the spring of 2018.